Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: MOTIVATION AND PRELIMINARIES

-This section formally defines code generation and describes the popular benchmarks and metrics for code generation.
-Then, it introduces the concept of model attention and describes three kinds of attention calculation methods from the XAI literature.
+In this section, we first explain the motivation for performing attention analysis for code generation models.
+Then, we introduce popular benchmarks and metrics for code generation.
+Finally, we define model attention and describe different kinds of attention calculation methods for LLMs.